 Amsterdam Pre-Arrival Checklist: What to Book Before You Fly

-Amsterdam is the European city where the gap between a great trip and a frustrating one comes down to whether you've booked the major museums in advance and chosen the right neighborhood.
-Both decisions are easy to handle in 30 minutes and almost impossible to fix once you arrive.
-Here's the checklist.
+Amsterdam is the European city where the gap between a great trip and a frustrating one comes down to whether you've booked the major museums in advance and chosen the right neighbourhood.
+Both decisions take about 30 minutes and are almost impossible to fix once you arrive.
+Here's the checklist — in priority order, most time-sensitive first.

 Critical Booking